 Cross DC traffic is usually more expensive in terms of latencies and cost.
 This metric reports on such traffic in situations were it could be avoided.

 Using consistency level QUORUM or consistency level ONE in a query when there is more than one DC may hurt performance, as queries may end in the non-local DC.
 Use LOCAL_QUORUM and LOCAL_ONE instead.

 Cross DC read requests¶

 The CQL Optimization Dashboard relies on the definition of nodes per Data Center in the Monitoring Stack (prometheus/scylla_servers.yml) to match the Data Center names used in Scylla Cluster.
 If this is not the case, you will see the wrong result.

-In a typical situation, a client performs a read from the nearest data-center and that query is performed local to the data-center.
+In a typical situation, a client performs a read from the nearest data-center, and that query is performed locally to the data-center.
 A read request that ends up causing traffic between data-centers adds additional overhead to the system.

 The Cross DC read requests Gauge shows the percentage of read queries that caused a request to an external data-center.
 Make sure it is low or zero.